ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-21-the-power-of-patience-and-persistence-how-to-thrive-in-the-everevolving-tech-landscape.md

 When we want to learn something or want to achieve an objective, we create expectations.
 We want to change, to make a career transition, to learn a new technology or just to start in the field.
 Sometimes we know what we want, but we don't know how to achieve this.
 So, in this case, it's very common to immerse yourself in studying everything you come across.
 Do you want to achieve your objective, right?
 How much time do you believe you'll need to get it?
 Three or six months?
 One year?
 And what's your plan B?
 Do you have one?
 It's not difficult to start trying to learn all the things, but if you don't have a clear path, you can get only anxiety and fear.

-This usually happens when you're trying to bite off more than you can chew.
+This usually happens when you try to learn too much at once.
 Learning a lot of things doesn't mean knowing these things.
 You need to practice, and you need time to develop the new abilities.
 This can cause anxiety, because if you don't have a clear path, you can see there's a lot of new things to learn.
 You start learning just one new thing, and you discover there are five or ten new concepts to look for.
 That's okay!
 You're not alone.
 If you don't have a clear path to focus on what's more important, you can feel a little anxious, because you won't stop to look for new content.
 All you'll see isn't enough, and you won't enjoy your journey.
 This is terrible.

 It can cause fear too.
 If you understand that there's always a lot of things to learn, and you don't feel confident with your knowledge, how can you work properly if you're always concerned about your own knowledge?